OliverOakley/project_two/README.md

 * Docker - Installs Docker on manager-machine and worker-machine-1/2.
 Is required to initialise the Docker Swarm.
 * Manager - Sets manager-machine to be the Docker manager, which the workers will connect to.
 * Worker - Sets worker-machine-1/2 to workers within the Swarm.
-* NGINX - Installs NGINX on nginx-machine so it can act as a load balancer/reverse proxy.
+* NGINX - Installs NGINX on nginx-machine so it can act as a load balancer/reverse proxy for the Swarm.

 These four roles are found in /ansible/roles.
 Each role has a set of tasks that define how to assign each role to the VMs, such as installing dependencies, installing Docker from the repository, etc.
 You can find the full list of tasks for each role within ansible/roles/{name-of-role}/tasks/main.